browserengineering/book/book/visual-effects.md

         self.skia_surface = skia.Surface(WIDTH, HEIGHT)
 ```

-Next we need to re-implement the `draw` method on `Browser` using Skia.
+Next, re-implement the `draw` method on `Browser` using Skia.
 I'll
 walk through it step-by-step.
-First we make a rasterizer and draw the current
+First make a rasterizer and draw the current
 `Tab` into it:

 ``` {.python}